 Specifically, you can ask them for it by running focus groups, surveys, or connecting one-on-one.

 “I've seen firsthand how much business owners learn when they run focus groups for different target markets, countries, or audiences.
 The wealth of knowledge that you get about your audience is really valuable.”

 Depending on your brand, you might be able to recruit a focus group, or get your audience to take a survey, in one of a few ways.

 “If you’re looking for feedback, give everyone a $20 gift certificate to Starbucks, and ask them questions.
 Or if you have an audience of people who are really excited about your brand, they might be willing to participate just because you want to talk to them.”

 However you set it up, and whichever feedback method you go with, getting your audience’s input and opinions ahead of time can be invaluable when it comes to making your next inventory move.
 And while you’re thinking about how to gather your audience’s input, you want to make sure you’re planning to hear from multiple sources.

 “You’re usually better off gathering more viewpoints or perspectives on anything, rather than fewer.
 You want to speak to a range of people to get feedback, because not everyone thinks the same way that you do.”

 Test new product line extensions in small quantities

-Sometimes there’s just no way around it: you need to invest in new product line extensions and hold them as inventory in order to get the information you need.
-But that doesn’t mean your hands are tied and you need to spend hundreds of dollars on an untested product.
+Sometimes there’s just no way around it: You need to invest in new product line extensions, and hold them as inventory, in order to get the information you need.
+But that doesn’t mean your hands are tied and that you need to spend hundreds of dollars on an untested product.